supercomplicated/content-ops-starter/content/pages/index.md

       use.
     text: >
       SuperIntelligence can be super complicated but it doesn't have to be.
-We build apps that make it real simple for users to enjoy super complicated AI tech to make every day living more productive, fun and easier.
+We build apps and services that make it real simple for users to enjoy super complicated AI tech to make every day living more productive, fun and easier.
     actions:
       - label: Get started
         altText: ''